szilard/benchm-databases/README.md

 seem to become prohibitively slow.
-MPPs and big data systems can scale-out to multiple nodes, though the speed advantage of MPPs seems so large that it's hard to imagine anything but extreme data sizes when the big data systems can overcome the MPPs (though their respective scaling in function of the number of nodes has to be studied).
+MPPs and big data systems can scale-out to multiple nodes, though the speed advantage of MPPs seems so large that it's hard to imagine anything but extreme data sizes when the big data systems can overcome the MPPs (though their respective scaling in function of the number of nodes and concurrent users has to be studied).